JothamWong/SREGym/scripts/geni-lib/README.md

    ```

 10. **quick-experiment**
-   - Creates a quick 3 node experiment with the desired hardware type.
+   - Creates a quick experiment with the desired hardware type, number of nodes, OS type and duration.
 The aggregate will be chosen based on where the hardware type is available.
    ```bash
    > quick-experiment
    Enter hardware type: c220g5